-In the millennia Venice had doges, there were only four doges with the name Andrea.
-Two in the 14th century, one if the 15th, and one in the 16th.
+In the millennium Venice had doges, there were only four doges with the name Andrea.
+Two in the 1300s, one in the 1400s, and one in the 1500s.

 The age of the church the writing appears on all but rules out the first three doges named Andrea, so the writing must necessary refer to Andrea Gritti, doge from 1523 to 1538.

 The third, unreadable line of the writing is therefore most likely the name GRITTI.

 Andrea Gritti was elected doge in 1523, at the age of 68.

 Born in 1455 into some of the riches and most powerful Venetian families of the time, he had a distinguished career.

 Besides taking care of the family business, he served the Serenissima as bailo (ambassador) to the Ottoman court in Constantinople in the late 1400s, and as a military commander during the war of the League of Cambrai.

 Leave a Reply